JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Mas_Sobre_Cuantos_Sobreviven_1a_Parte.md

 In some sections it says:

 > _When the mortals of time fail to achieve the eternal survival of their souls in planetary association with the spirit gifts of the Universal Father, such failure is never in any way due to neglect of duty, ministry, service, or devotion on the part of the Adjuster.
 At mortal death, such deserted Monitors return to Divinington, and ***subsequently, following the adjudication of the nonsurvivor***, they may be reassigned to the worlds of time and space.
-Sometimes, after repeated services of this sort or following some unusual experience, such as functioning as the indwelling Adjuster of an incarnated bestowal Son, these efficient Adjusters are personalized by the Universal Father._ ([UB 40:4.1](/en/The_Urantia_Book/40#p4_1))
+Sometimes, after repeated services of this sort or following some unusual experience, such as functioning as the indwelling Adjuster of an incarnated bestowal Son, these efficient Adjusters are personalized by the Universal Father._ (<a id="a120_693"></a>[UB 40:4.1](/en/The_Urantia_Book/40#p4_1))

 In another it is said:

-> _As to the chances of mortal survival, ***let it be made forever clear***: All souls of every possible phase of mortal existence will survive provided they manifest willingness to co-operate with their indwelling Adjusters and exhibit a desire to find God and to attain divine perfection, even though these desires be but the first faint flickers of the primitive comprehension of that “true light which lights every man who comes into the world.”_ ([UB 40:5.19](/en/The_Urantia_Book/40#p5_19))
+> _As to the chances of mortal survival, ***let it be made forever clear***: All souls of every possible phase of mortal existence will survive provided they manifest willingness to co-operate with their indwelling Adjusters and exhibit a desire to find God and to attain divine perfection, even though these desires be but the first faint flickers of the primitive comprehension of that “true light which lights every man who comes into the world.”_ (<a id="a124_452"></a>[UB 40:5.19](/en/The_Urantia_Book/40#p5_19))

 Look what more beautiful things and what “compliments” they dedicate to us.
 In any case, here they are very clear and they speak precisely of us: